BusinessBeat 24

 Share

 In an era when leadership is often defined by soundbites and spectacle, Tyrin Naidoo stands out as a rare and profound example of what it means to lead with vision, humility, and transformative intent.
-As the Group Head of the Strategic Portfolio Management Office (SPMO) in the City of Johannesburg, Naidoo is reshaping the city’s service delivery landscape through strategic governance, infrastructure-driven development, and inclusive socio-economic advancement.
+As the Group Head of the Strategic Portfolio Management Office (SPMO) in the City of Johannesburg, Tyrin is reshaping the city’s service delivery landscape through strategic governance, infrastructure-driven development, and inclusive socio-economic advancement.

-Born and raised in Northdale, Pietermaritzburg, Naidoo’s journey is deeply rooted in lived experience and forged by the quiet strength of his upbringing.
+Born and raised in Northdale, Pietermaritzburg, Tyrin’s journey is deeply rooted in lived experience and forged by the quiet strength of his upbringing.
 “Growing up in the modest neighbourhood of Northdale, Pietermaritzburg, I learned to seize every opportunity that came my way,” he reflects.
 A central pillar in that early life was his mother, whose journey from a shoe factory to eventually managing her own MTN store instilled in him a legacy of resilience and determination.

 “Starting her career in a shoe factory, she faced setbacks but remained undeterred.
 After being retrenched, she secured a job at Computicket despite having no prior experience, and through hard work, eventually managed her own MTN store.
 Her story taught me that leadership is not about a title but about perseverance, adaptability as well as a commitment to growth,” he says.